antor44/livestream_video/README.md

 python3 playlist4whisper.py
 ```

-Please note that on macOS, only the xterm terminal and the mpv video player are supported.
+Please note that on macOS, only the xterm terminal and the mpv/vlc video player are supported.
 Additionally, the xterm terminal automatically closes its window when Control+C is used.

 #
 # Detailed installation for Windows 10/11